SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Examples: Bitrate, Burst size.

-## Per Packet Metadata:
+## Per Packet Metadata

-Refers to metadata that varies packet to packet, often capturing the nature and characteristics of the traffic each packet carries.
+Refers to metadata that varies packet to packet within the same flow, often capturing the nature and characteristics of the traffic each packet carries.
 This needs to be communicated on a per packet basis.